qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 cover over any small inconsistencies.
 The other tactic is to switch build plates if your build plate's coating is particularly inconsistent.

-## Is there an easier way to determine my hotend's thermal expansion co-efficient?

-I won't say it's easier, but there is an automated process that is [documented here](,/Hotend-Expansion-Coefficient.md)

-If you enjoy pain, frustration and fastidiously cleaning your nozzle and hotend, then proceed.

 ## My first layers are pretty good most of the time, but sometimes it can be a little inconsistent